arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Server Main Code](assets/opta_plcide_server_mainCode.png)

 Upon completing these steps, you will have successfully configured an Opta™ device as a Modbus RTU Server.
-The next section will guide you through setting up another Opta™ as a Modbus RTU Client.
+The following section will guide you through setting up another Opta™ as a Modbus RTU Client.

 #### Modbus RTU Client Opta™
 <br></br>

 To set Opta™ as a Modbus RTU Client, navigate to the `RS485 SerialPort` tab located in the `Resources` panel of the PLC IDE.
-The `Modbus Configuration` panel will open and we will need to select `Modbus RTU Master` option.
-For the purpose of the tutorial example, we will use the following properties for client Opta™:
+The `Modbus Configuration` panel will open, and we must select the `Modbus RTU Master` option.
+For the tutorial example, we will use the following properties for client Opta™:

 - Baud Rate: 19200 b/s
 - Serial Mode: N,8,1 (No parity, 8 data bits, 1 stop bit)